apmoore1/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
-My main research interests are within Natural Language Processing and more speicfically within Target/Aspect Based Sentiment analysis, where I am interested in generalisability.
+I am a PhD at [Lancaster University](https://www.lancaster.ac.uk/scc/) within the NLP group, where I am supervised by [Dr. Paul Rayson](https://www.lancaster.ac.uk/people-profiles/paul-rayson) and [Prof. Steven Young](https://www.lancaster.ac.uk/lums/people/steven-young).
+My main research interests are within Natural Language Processing and more speicfically within Target/Aspect Based Sentiment Analysis, where I am interested in generalisability.
 I am also interested more braodly in areas of machine learning such as Semi-Supervised Learning and reproducibility.

+I am also a member of the [UCREL research centre](http://ucrel.lancs.ac.uk/) and the [Data Science Institute](https://www.lancaster.ac.uk/dsi/) at Lancaster University.
 If you would like to know more about my work you are welcome to read my [resume](https://github.com/apmoore1/CV/blob/master/CV.pdf).